 Switzerland offers a friendly environment for companies in the fintech sector.
 According to a market study, a total of 483 fintech companies were active in Switzerland by the end of 2023 in comparison to 437 by the end of 2022 (an increase of 10.5%).
-The number of companies active in the field of blockchain/distributed ledger technology ("DLT") increased to 135 companies in 2022 vs. 113 in 2021 and continued to rise to 175 companies in Switzerland and Liechtenstein (all figures: IFZ Fintech Study 2024, pp 6-8).
+The number of companies active in the field of blockchain/distributed ledger technology ("DLT") increased to 135 companies in 2022 vs. 113 in 2021 in Switzerland and continued to rise to 175 companies in 2023 in Switzerland and Liechtenstein (all data: IFZ Fintech Study 2024, An Overview of Swiss and Liechtenstein FinTech, pp 6-8).
 Overall, the Swiss fintech industry is very broadly diversified, and the distinction between fintech and traditional financial services continues to be blurred.
+Swiss regulation, in principle, takes a technology-neutral, principle-based approach, which has so far enabled the jurisdiction to deal with many innovations in the financial sector without major revisions of laws and regulations.
+It remains to be seen whether major developments such as the use of large language models and artificial intelligence ("AI") in fintech or financial services more generally will require amendments to the legal framework in the future.